13 Dead in 'Gruesome' Accident North of Holtville - Calexico Chronicle

 Neither U.S. Border Patrol nor any other law enforcement was involved in the accident, said Highway Patrol Border Division Chief Omar Watson during both press conferences, after a reporter asked whether this was a Border Patrol pursuit turned fatal.

+Adding to the confusion surrounding the fatal collision was the fact that there was another incident that occurred just minutes earlier in the Holtville area involving Border Patrol, a similarly sized and similarly colored SUV, and that involved multiple people inside the vehicle, a Highway Patrol officer confirmed around 8 p.m.
+Tuesday.

-The official said it was too early to tell what exactly caused the accident, but the Expedition, which had 25 individuals inside, was heading west on Norrish when it drove into the path of the semi, which was heading north on Highway 115.
+Watson said during his press conference that it was too early to tell what exactly caused the accident, but the Expedition, which had 25 individuals inside, was heading west on Norrish when it drove into the path of the semi, which was heading north on Highway 115.

 How fast the vehicles were traveling has yet to be released, Watson said.